-Figure 7.
-Decennial Census Self-Response Rates: Louisiana
+Figure 7: Decennial Census Self-Response Rates: Louisiana5

-Second, in 2020 the U.S. Census Bureau introduced community resilience estimates to indicate the ability of American communities to respond to the various social and economic shocks induced by the COVID-19 pandemic.
+Second, in 2020, the U.S. Census Bureau introduced community resilience estimates to indicate the ability of American communities to respond to the various social and economic shocks induced by the COVID-19 pandemic.
 These estimates are comprised of a household risk index, which itself is a weighted sum of 11 possible risks measured at either the household or individual level.
 Importantly, most of the risk factors that were used to construct the index either align with or are theoretically adjacent to the correlates of collective efficacy.
-Therefore, although the household risk index was originally intended to be employed as a means of identifying communities that were especially at risk to the adverse effects of the COVID-19 pandemic, their close theoretical alignment to the correlates of collective efficacy enabled their use as a second proxy measure.
+Therefore, although the household risk index was originally intended to be employed as a means of identifying communities that were especially at risk to the adverse effects of the COVID-19 pandemic, the risk factors' close theoretical alignment to the correlates of collective efficacy enabled their use as a second proxy measure.

-Using the completed risk index, the U.S. Census Bureau then grouped households according to whether they possessed zero, one-two, or three or more risk factors.
+Using the completed risk index, the U.S. Census Bureau then grouped households according to whether they possessed zero, one to two, or three or more risk factors.
 The percentage of households within each category was then calculated for each county or parish.
 Communities with a relatively large proportion of households with three or more risk factors are considered to have lower levels of community resilience, and thus collective efficacy, relative to other communities.
 It's important to note, however, that the health-related risk factors used in the construction of the index have not been identified as being associated with collective efficacy by previous research.
 Consequently, although the estimates may indicate that a given county or parish is less resilient than others, the estimates may understate the collective efficacy of these communities.
-In other
+In other words, community resilience estimates likely represent minimum levels of collective efficacy within the communities of the case study region.

-Figure 8.
-Decennial Census Self-Response Rates: Texas
+Figure 8: Decennial Census Self-Response Rates: Texas6